Lucasfrota/MachineLearningElasticComponent/README.md

 serializer.SerializeObject(iris, "iris.model");
 ```

+Now you just need to use this file on your Android Studio project as shown [here](https://github.com/Lucasfrota/AndroidMLModelDeserializer)

 # How it works

 All the artificial intelligence techniques used in this project was provided by Weka's API version 3.8.
 More information about weka may be found in [their website](https://www.cs.waikato.ac.nz/ml/weka/)